 Equity vs. Index Options

-Generally, the factors that affect the price of an index option are the same as those affecting the price of an equity option:
+Generally, the factors that affect the price of an index option are the same as those that affect the price of an equity option:

 The underlying instrument of an equity option is a number of shares of a specific stock, usually 100 shares.
-Cash-settled index options do not relate to a particular number of shares.
-Rather, the underlying instrument of an index option is usually the value of the underlying index of stocks times a multiplier, which is generally U.S. $100.
+Cash-settled index options do not correspond to a particular number of shares.
+Rather, the underlying instrument of an index option is usually the value of the underlying index of stocks times a multiplier, which is generally $100.

 As with an equity option, an index option buyer's risk is limited to the amount of the premium paid for the option.
 The premium received and kept by the index option writer is the maximum profit a writer can realize from the sale of the option.
 However, the loss potential from writing an uncovered index option is generally unlimited.
 Any investor considering writing index options should recognize that there are significant risks involved.

-Purchasing an index option does not give the investor the right to purchase or sell all of the stocks that are contained in the underlying index.
+Purchasing an index option does not give the investor the right to purchase or sell all of the stocks contained in the underlying index.
 Because an index is simply an intangible, representative number, you might view the purchase of an index option as buying a value that changes over time as market sentiment and prices fluctuate.

 The strike price, or exercise price, of a cash-settled option is the basis for determining the amount of cash, if any, that the option holder is entitled to receive upon exercise.
 See Exercise Settlement for further explanation.

 - In-the-money when its strike price is less than the reported level of the underlying index.

 - At-the-money when its strike price is the same as the level of that index.

 - Out-of-the-money when its strike price is greater than the level of that index